'Teen Mom 2' @PBandJenelley_1 Dishes On Wedding Plans, Possible Fourth Child?!

 During the recently aired seventh season of Teen Mom 2, fans watched as Jenelle Evans and her mother continued to feud over custody of Jace and judging by her new claims about Barbara, things between them haven’t gotten any better in the weeks since Teen Mom 2 Season 7B wrapped filming.

 “My mom is still not wanting to give up her grudge against any guy I date,” she said.
 “David has never done anything wrong to her and still doesn’t really speak to her to this day, even though he disagrees with a lot of things she believes.
-I have no idea why my mom feels this way towards David, but I’m thinking it might be a jealously issue.
+I have no idea why my mom feels this way towards David, but I’m thinking it might be a jealousy issue.
 My mom claims I never ‘hang out’ with her when I date someone.”

 Jenelle Evans claims that David Eason hasn’t done anything to her mother, but during a scene from the show last year, he was seen refusing to allow Barbara into their home and proceeding to call the cops on her.